awaradkar/distance-calculator/README.md

     ```
     http://localhost:8080/v1/userDistances/
     ```
-2. The attained output for the customers.txt file in the repository can be seen in the Output.json.
+2. The attained output for the customers.txt file in the repository can be seen in the Output.txt.